 Good Start Game Plan

-You are about a month or so from releasing and you go online one day, one Friday afternoon, and you see that somebody else in your industry has just released an e-course on the same topic.
-And not only has somebody else released it, but this person also has more followers, significantly more followers than you do.
+You are about a month or so from releasing and you go online one Friday afternoon and you see that somebody else in your industry has just released an e-course on the same topic.
+And not only has somebody else released it, but this person also has more followers, significantly more followers, than you do.

 I would love to hear what your thoughts are about The Goodness Squad podcast.
 How has it helped you?
 Has it changed your business?
 What has been your favorite episode?
 Leave me a review.
 I am going to start highlighting you members of The Goodness Squad.
 Those of you who are out spreading goodness and light online, who are working hard to use your superpowers to build businesses that bless the lives of other people.